matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### Command pattern in action - threading

 - Old school:
-    - `Runnable` interface - Is implemented by a class with the operations to be carried out on the other thread.
+    - `Runnable`: Is implemented by a class with the operations to be carried out on the other thread.
-    - `Thread` in-build class - Object of the thread class take in the runnable objects and run them on individual threads.
+    - `Thread`: Object of the thread class take in the runnable objects and run them on individual threads.
-    - `Thread.join()` on the thread - The main class calls the `.join()` method on each thread which will wait until the thread finishes.
+    - `Thread.join()`: The main class calls the `.join()` method on each thread which will wait until the thread finishes.
 - New School:
-    - `Callable` interface - Is implemented by a class with the operations to be carried out on the other thread.
+    - `Callable`: Is implemented by a class with the operations to be carried out on the other thread.
-    - `Executors` In-build class- Java provides helper objects that know how to start, manage and stop callable objects.
+    - `Executors`: Java provides helper objects that know how to start, manage and stop callable objects.
-    - `Future.get()` - Future are objects which will hold results in the future, once the callable object finishes whatever stuff it had to do on other thread.
+    - `Future.get()`: Future are objects which will hold results in the future, once the callable object finishes whatever stuff it had to do on other thread.
 - The command pattern separates the execution of an action from the action itself.
 - In threading we define the action that we would like the new thread to undertake.